Professor Elinor Payne

 Research

-My overarching research interest is speech variation — how it arises, what shapes it and how speakers use it — and its relationship to phonology.
-Within this frame, I have worked on speech timing and other aspects of prosody, for a range of languages, including how infants acquire these.
-My current research investigates prosodic and phonetic variation and convergence arising from societal multilingualism and languages in contact, in particular: in Indian English (as spoken in India and the diaspora); in Cypriot varieties of Greek, Turkish and Arabic; and in Venetan dialect vs the regional Italian of the Veneto.
+My overarching research interest is cross-linguistic speech variation — how it arises, what shapes it and how speakers use it — and its relationship both to phonology and to wider communicative goals.
+Within this frame, I have worked on speech timing and other aspects of prosody, including intonation, for a range of languages, including how infants acquire these.
+My current research investigates:

 Teaching